 Ask Them to Spell It Out

-When people judge you in a hurtful way, it’s usually indirect.
+When judging others in a hurtful way, it’s usually indirect.
 Maybe it’s some backhanded comment or expression they think you don’t see.
 They don’t actually tell you they’re judging you.

 One of the best ways to take your self-esteem back is to confront them by asking whether they intended to judge you.
 If they didn’t intend to judge, you can resolve it and let them know it still hurt you.